- Home

 Dispatch Missions — Your Primary Resource Source

 Luke manages dispatch missions — the most efficient way to gather camp resources.
-Assign recruits to these missions and they will return with materials over time.
+Assign recruits and they will return with materials over time.
 Each recruit has unique skills (Engineer, Farmer, Miner, Logger, Smith) that increase the yield and efficiency of matching dispatch missions.
+Donate the stacks they bring back instead of hoarding them — most camp resources do not fit well in your personal inventory and benefit from specialized storage.

 - Activate the Howling Hill Abyss Nexus fast travel point immediately — you will return to camp constantly

-- Build the Farm and Ranch — provides steady food and crafting materials with minimal effort
+- Build the Farm and Ranch early — steady food and crafting materials with minimal effort

-- Unlock Wagons — passive gold income that compounds over time
+- Unlock Wagons — passive silver income that compounds over time

 - Recruit continuously — more recruits means more simultaneous dispatch missions

-- Complete Greymane Commissions — rescued Greymanes in your camp will post requests for materials and weapons.
+- Complete Greymane Commissions — rescued Greymanes will post requests for materials and weapons.
 Each completed commission rewards a Medium Bag (+3 inventory slots).
-There are 27 commissions for a total of +81 inventory slots
+There are 27 commissions for a total of +81 inventory slots — see the inventory management guide for how bags interact with your base slots

 - Donate gear to Carl regularly — excess weapons and armor are more valuable as camp provisions than as vendor gold

-- Sleep to advance time — expansion missions take 17–18 in-game hours.
+- Sleep to advance time — each expansion mission takes 17–18 in-game hours.
 Sleep at a campfire or bed to skip the wait

 - Follow the "Grounds of the Sunrise" quest line — this is the main faction quest that unlocks each expansion tier and new recruit locations

-- Do not sell materials you can donate — Stone, Timber, and Food in particular are needed in massive quantities for late expansions
+- Do not sell materials you can donate — Stone, Timber, and Food in particular are needed in massive quantities for the Level 4 and Level 5 expansions

 Related Guides